Kagebounshin/tictactoe-milestoneProjectNr2/README.md

 #### Player VS Computer
 - Make Mark
     - I start by making a mark, and an 'X' appears.
-    - A slight delay then the computer make its move by marking an 'O' at the gameboard.
+    - Just as I make my mark the computer marks the gameboard with an 'O'.
     - It's my turn again, I try to mark over the computers 'O'.
 I dosen't work.
 I need to find an unoccupied space.
 A make my mark.
     - Continuing doing this until one of us wins.
-    - I can restart the game, and the gameboard is cleard of all the marks.
+    - I can restart the game, and the gameboard is cleard of all the marks & the timer is reset.
+And if any one has won, the score increases with 1.
 ---

 ### Testing of the contact form